Cuff title

 The cuff title (German: Ärmelstreifen) is a form of commemorative or affiliation insignia placed on the sleeve, near the cuff, of German military and paramilitary uniforms.
-The tradition can be traced back to the foundation of the "Gibraltar" band, which was authorised in 1783 by King George III for regiments of the Electorate of Hanover.
+The tradition can be traced back to the foundation of the "Gibraltar" cuff title, which was authorised in 1783 by George III for Hanoverian Army troops which fought in the Great Siege of Gibraltar during the American Revolutionary War.
 Cuff titles are often associated with the Second World War and units of the Waffen SS but were widely used by all branches of the German military, including paramilitary and civilian organizations.

 Description

 The base portion of a cuff title is made of either wool, cotton, rayon or a cotton/rayon mix.
 It is approximately 4 cm (1.6 inches) wide and bears a name or symbol that identifies the wearer belonging to a particular unit or has served in a specific campaign.
 Machine woven cuff titles became more common as the second world war progressed and newer titles were introduced.
 The colors of the fabric as well as the lettering varied.
-The Waffen SS cuff titles reflected the colours of the SS, (black and silver) and were generally black in colour with grey or white lettering.
+The cuff titles of the Waffen-SS, the combat branch of the paramilitary SS organisation of Nazi Germany, reflected the colours of the SS (black and silver) and were generally black in colour with grey or white lettering.

 Lettering could be in Latin, Gothic or Sütterlin style script, as shown on the Grossdeutschland cuff title.
 Block letters were also used.